cardstack/cardstack/packages/cardpay-cli/README.md

   -n, --network         The Layer 2 network to run this script on  [string] [required] [choices: "sokol", "gnosis", "xdai"]
 ```

-## `cardpay rewards reward-balances <address> [safeAddress] [rewardProgramId]`
+## `cardpay rewards reward-balances <address> <rewardProgramId> [safeAddress]`

 View token balances of unclaimed rewards in the reward pool

 ```
 Positionals:
-  address  The address that tally rewarded -- The owner of prepaid card.  [string] [required]
+  address          The address that tally rewarded -- The owner of prepaid card.  [string] [required] rewardProgramId  The reward program id.  [string] [required]

 Options:
   -w, --walletConnect   A flag to indicate that wallet connect should be used for the wallet  [boolean] -t, --trezor          A flag to indicate that trezor should be used for the wallet  [boolean] -m, --mnemonic        Phrase for mnemonic wallet  [string] -e, --ethersMnemonic  Phrase for mnemonic wallet using ethers.js signer  [string]
       --safeAddress     safe address.
-Specify if you want gas estimates for each claim  [string] --rewardProgramId  The reward program id.  [string] -n, --network          The Layer 2 network to run this script on  [string] [required] [choices: "sokol", "gnosis", "xdai"]
+Specify if you want gas estimates for each claim  [string] -n, --network         The Layer 2 network to run this script on  [string] [required] [choices: "sokol", "gnosis", "xdai"]
 ```

 ## `cardpay rewards transfer-safe <rewardSafe> <newOwner>`